huddlestona/Trail_Report/README.md

 `bash run_web_app.sh`

-#### Run model in the command line

-`python trail_report/build_model/make_all_prediction.py`

-This program runs on a pre-set date and hike.
-To change the date and hike you would like to run.
-Change the imputs in the main block.

 ### Future Work
 - Add relevent text snipits for each feature using KNN on past trail reports.
 This feature is currently in production and will be implimented shortly.